genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 **Import template editor** application allows to modify existing import templates and create new ones with proper metainfo fields, requirements and controlled vocabularies.
-To access the app right-click on a template's name and select the **Import template editor** from the "Manage" submenu.
+To access the application right-click on a template's name and select the **Import template editor** from the "Manage" submenu.
 To create new template on the basis of the default one you can also click **Add import template** one the Dashboard.